day8/re-com/docs/CreatingANewComponent.md

             [re-com.config   :refer [include-args-desc?]]))
 ```

-* `handler-fn` ensures event handlers do not accidentally return `false` which React interprets specially.
+* `handler-fn` ensures event handlers do not accidentally return `false`, which React interprets specially.
 See the commentary in `core.clj` lines 3‑32 for details.
 * `at` and `reflect-current-component` supply debugging metadata such as source coordinates and the current component name.
 * `validate-args-macro` performs argument validation when `goog.DEBUG` is enabled.

-## 2. Describe component parts
+## 2. Specify Component Parts

-Most components document their internal structure with a vector of maps known as `parts-desc` and a derived set `parts`.
+Components document their internal structure with a vector of maps known as `parts-desc` and a derived set `parts`.
 These are only included when `include-args-desc?` is true so that production builds remain lean.

 An example from `buttons.cljs` lines 20‑28 illustrates the idea: